glee39/serre/README.md

 <p align="center">
   <img src="sample_2d.png" width="250">
 </p>
+If you want to look at it in detail, the file is `sample_2d.png` in the repo.

 If you set leg lengths as `3 2 0`, you will get a two-legged L-shaped figure. **Note**: if you are going to have the first and third legs, you can not set the second leg to a value less than 2 since connecting the first and third legs automatically creates a middle/second leg of length 2 in between them.